kernkonzept/nvme-driver/doc/nvme_drv_readme.md

       vda = nvme_bus:create(0, "ds-max=4", "device=1234:n1")

 * A more elaborate example with a static client.
-The client uses the client side of the `nvme_cl1` capability to communicate with the NVMe driver.
+The client uses the client side of the `nvme_cl1` capability to communicate with the NVMe server.

       local nvme_cl1 = L4.default_loader:new_channel();
       local nvme_bus = L4.default_loader:new_channel();